WaterHyacinthInNANHU/mingxuanyan.github.io/_pages/about.md

 ### About Me

-Hi!
-I am Mingxuan Yan, currently a graduate student in School of Electronic Information and Communications (EIC),  [Huazhong University of Science and Technology](http://english.hust.edu.cn/).
+Hi there!
+I am Mingxuan Yan, a graduate student in the School of Electronic Information and Communications (EIC), [Huazhong University of Science and Technology](http://english.hust.edu.cn/) under the supervision of Prof.[Wei Wang](http://eic.hust.edu.cn/professor/wangwei/index.html).
+Before that, I obtained my bachelor's degree in [Wuhan University of Technology](http://english.whut.edu.cn/).

-You can reach me through [mingxuanyan99@outlook.com](mailto:mingxuanyan99@outlook.com)
+You are welcome to reach me through [mingxuanyan99@outlook.com](mailto:mingxuanyan99@outlook.com)

 ### Research Interests